loxy0dev/RedTiger-Tools/README.md

 ```
 1 - Download the .zip folder.
-2 - Extract or unzip the folder.
+2 - Unzip the folder.
 3 - Launch "Setup.bat" or "Setup.py".
 ```
 Or